Geothermal Ground Loop Frequently Asked Questions

 HDPE ground loops are extremely robust against corrosion and chemical insult, which means the normal (or abnormal) movement of water and fluids underground will virtually never harm them.

-When construction is complete, the entire piping assembly is pressurized and leak tested before being placed into service.
+After construction, installers pressurize and leak-test the piping before putting it into service.
 This ensures that no leaks are present in the system prior to startup.

 There are, however, some rare conditions where they can become damaged: